 Preparing a financial statement is a crucial step toward creating a successful business.
 It provides analytical information about operational results, financial positions, and the cash flow that helps to make critical decisions.
 However, a lack of proper preparation and knowledge can cause inaccurate or incomplete reporting, affecting business plans and goals.
 So, before you start creating a financial statement, let us share some quick guidelines for the preparation of financial statements that will help you manage your business operations and goals efficiently.

-A financial statement is a document that indicates the assets, liabilities, equity, revenue, and expenses of the company.
-It includes information from the balance sheet, income statement, and cash flow statement.
-This document is an important part of business financial management and should be included in an annual report to provide investors with a summary of the company’s performance.
+A financial statement is a document that individuals or companies regularly produce to indicate their assets, liabilities, equity, revenue, profits, and expenses.
+In addition, it includes information from the balance sheet, income statement, and cash flow statement.

-- Be clear about your business’s mission and what your goals are for the short and long term.
+- Be clear about your business’s mission and goals for the short and long term.